 It’s sometimes poignant, like the sculptures of bedraggled people in line for food during the Depression or the scene of Roosevelt sitting alone in his wheelchair with Fala, his dog, and sometimes impressive and fun, like the waterfall that runs over stone blocks (which kids and young-at-heart adults like to hop on).
 There’s a number of those waterfalls throughout the memorial and a lot of other interesting statues – I also like the man leaning in to listen to his radio, which FDR used to speak to the nation during hard times.

-Since you are outdoors, you’d better dress appropriately for hot weather or bring an umbrella, but there’s also a nearby gift shop with a nice book selection and water for sale.
+Since you are outdoors, you’d better dress appropriately for chilly weather, but there’s also a nearby gift shop with a nice book selection to warm up and buy some water.

 Free, interesting, informative, fun, and moving: what more can you ask for in a memorial to a famous American?